 - The size of your roof — This is a key factor as it determines the number of panels that can be installed on your roof.
 It’s also important to consider your roof stability: whether it can withstand the weight of the panels and how they’ll be angled.

-- The hours of sun in your area — The amount of energy that solar panels can generate are dependent on the hours of sunlight you get in your area.
-Due to the varying amount of hours of sunlight in the UK, this will affect the number of solar panels that you’ll need.
+- The hours of sun in your area — The amount of energy that solar panels can generate is dependent on the hours of sunlight you get in your area.
+The varying amount of hours of sunlight in the UK will affect the number of solar panels that you’ll need.

 - Site complexities — If your site is hard to reach, it’s more than likely that it may require more labour hours.